Direct to consumer brands are taking over the world.

 - Advocating for the needs of their target audience

-How DTC Brands Differ from Traditional Retailers
+How Direct to Consumer Brands Differ from Traditional Retailers

 For example, when conventional companies might advertise themselves via TV, billboards, or magazine ads, DTC brands market themselves directly to the consumer.
 They do so through social media, YouTube, podcasts, etc. In other words, through online channels, brands communicate directly with their audience.

-DTC brands put a lot of emphasis on customer experience and outreach so it’s unsurprising that, on average, their marketing budgets are increasing at higher rates than traditional retailers.
+Direct to consumer brands put a lot of emphasis on customer experience and outreach so it’s unsurprising that, on average, their marketing budgets are increasing at higher rates than traditional retailers.
 In fact, in 2019, 78% of DTC brands said they increased their marketing budgets, compared to just 60% of conventional retailers.

 DTC brands are digital-first, which often makes them more data-focused than their traditional counterparts.
 And at the risk of casting broad aspersions, as younger organizations, they’re also (usually) more open to experimentation.
 Compared to conventional retailers, who typically stick to their tried-and-tested strategies, DTC brands are still working towards profitability at scale.
 Often, this involves trying new things to see what works for them as a brand.